-If you are a personal development junkie like me, and you find a lot of value in Mindvalley’s courses like me, then (I think) you are going to love the Quest All Access Pass that Mindvalley has just released.
-I heard about it and before I even watched the masterclass I knew I was going to want it.
-I just wasn’t sure it was going to be as awesome as they promised, however after buying it, I can say that so far I’m pretty impressed!
+If you are a personal development junkie like me, and you find a lot of value in Mindvalley’s courses like me, then you are going to love the Mindvalley Quest All Access Pass.
+I heard about it being released, and before I even watched the masterclass I knew I was going to want it.
+I just wasn’t sure it was going to be as awesome as they promised; however, after buying it, I can say that so far I’m pretty impressed!

-Here’s a current screenshot from the enrollment page of what you get with the Quest All Access Pass.
+Here’s a screenshot that was taken directly from the information page for the Mindvalley Quest All Access Pass.

 Still, I waited until the full detailed page popped up about 10 minutes before the end of the masterclass and read it fully.

 I was blown away.
 And I STILL didn’t totally believe it.
-But the Quest All Access Pass comes with a 10-day refund, so I wasn’t worried.
-If it wasn’t what I thought, I would refund.
+But the Mindvalley Quest All Access Pass comes with a 10-day refund, so I wasn’t worried.
+If it wasn’t what I thought it was going to be, I would get a refund.

 By the way, Mindvalley now has a page where you can apply for your own refunds without the hassle of contacting support.
 That’s pretty cool and so much easier than sending emails back and forth.

-You Get Completion Certificates For The Courses You Take
+You Get FREE Completion Certificates For The Courses You Take

 But now that I have access to it as part of the pass, I think it’s kind of cool to get these certificates.
 It makes you feel like you’ve accomplished something.